-World Hepatitis Day 2020: Current Theme, History, Significance and Key Facts
+World Hepatitis Day 2021: Date, Theme, History, Significance and Key Facts

-World Hepatitis Day 2020: Millions of people are living with viral hepatitis disease unaware in the whole world.
+Millions of people are living with viral hepatitis disease unaware in the whole world.
 Therefore, it is necessary to find out the undiagnosed and link them to care otherwise millions will continue to suffer, and lives will be lost.
 Or we can say is that several diseases are not diagnosed, affect people in different ways and hepatitis is one of them.
-What is Hepatitis, how is it caused, and what are the symptoms of the hepatitis disease?
+What is Hepatitis, how is it caused, and what are the symptoms of hepatitis disease?
 Let us find out!

 According to WHO,

-According to WHO the theme of World Hepatitis Day 2020 is "Hepatitis-free future".
+According to WHO the theme of World Hepatitis Day 2020 was "Hepatitis-free future".
 The theme focus on preventing hepatitis B among mothers and newborns.
-WHO will publish new recommendations on 28 July on the prevention of mother to child transmission of the virus.
+WHO published new recommendations on 28 July on the prevention of mother-to-child transmission of the virus.
 With the use of a safe and effective vaccine, HBV can be prevented among newborns.
-As per the World Hepatitis Alliance, the theme of World Hepatitis Day 2020 is "Find the missing millions".
+As per the World Hepatitis Alliance, the theme of World Hepatitis Day 2020 was "Find the missing millions".

-The theme of World Hepatitis Day 2019 is “Invest in eliminating Hepatitis”.
+The theme of World Hepatitis Day 2019 was “Invest in eliminating Hepatitis”.
 The theme focuses on the hepatitis elimination goals by 2030, in the context of universal health coverage.
-The country that will host World Hepatitis Day 2019 is Pakistan.
-In Islamabad, Pakistan, the global event will be held on 27-28 July 2019.
+The country that hosted World Hepatitis Day 2019 was Pakistan.
+In Islamabad, Pakistan, the global event was held on 27-28 July 2019.

 World Hepatitis Day: History

-This is the world level awareness campaign that is launched as a global health campaign by the World Health Organisation to make the world hepatitis free.
+This is the world-level awareness campaign that is launched as a global health campaign by the World Health Organisation to make the world hepatitis free.
 World Hepatitis Alliance was established in 2007.
-In 2008, the first community-led World Hepatitis Day celebrated.
+In 2008, the first community-led World Hepatitis Day was celebrated.

 Now, let us study about Hepatitis disease